AlanLuu/lox-go/doc/os.md

 - `os.rename(oldPath, newPath)`, which renames the file at `oldPath` to the name specified by `newPath`, which are both strings.
 If a file at `newPath` already exists and is not a directory, it is replaced with the file at `oldPath`
 - `os.SEEK_SET`, `os.SEEK_CUR`, and `os.SEEK_END`, which are all integer values representing the seek mode for the `file.seek` method
 - `os.setenv(key, value)`, which sets an environment variable with the specified key and value, which are both strings
+- `os.setgid(gid)`, which sets the group ID of the current process to the specified group ID, which is an integer
+    - This method does not work on Windows and throws an error if called on there
+- `os.setuid(uid)`, which sets the user ID of the current process to the specified user ID, which is an integer
+    - This method does not work on Windows and throws an error if called on there
 - `os.stderr`, which is a file object that allows for writing text to the standard error stream
 - `os.stdin`, which is a file object that allows for reading text from the standard input stream
 - `os.stdout`, which is a file object that allows for writing text to the standard output stream